modal-labs/libmodal/DEVELOPING.md

-# Developing `libmodal`
+# Contributing to the Modal JS and Go SDKs

 ## Development principles

-We aim to maintain identical behavior across languages:
+**We aim to maintain identical behavior across languages:**

 - When merging a feature or change into `main`, update it for all languages simultaneously, with tests.
 - Code structure should be similar between language folders.